devmalik7/Hacker_Rank/README.md

 # Hacker Rank Solutions
-This Repository Consists of the solution of hacker rank qouestion.
+This Repository Consists of the solution of hacker rank questions.